LucaBonamino/finance_tracker/README.md

 4. Insert new transactions and update existing transactions.
 5. Insert transaction by importing json, CSV or Excel files.

-<b>Note</b>: the processing of the data (i.e. aggregation of the transactions and simple statistics) are done in the front end.
-This is done to support point 2 in the "Next feature" section without having to use FHE.

 ## Setup

 Install the packages by